SC refuses to pass order on plea against Lalit Modi's remarks, says parties mature enough

 "It is nothing but extension of outburst of a family member.
 Don't take it too far.
 Whenever you start fighting out in public, it is always detrimental...We are not passing orders but you use your good office to ensure that remedial measures are taken," the bench observed orally.

-At the outset, senior advocate Kapil Sibal submitted before the bench there was an undertaking that there would be no posts while mediation was going on.
+At the outset, senior advocate Kapil Sibal submitted before the bench that there was an undertaking of no posts while mediation was going on.

 "Comments are being made while the mediation is going on.
 These should be taken down.
 This is a violation of the court orders," Sibal said.